iqtree/piqtree2/README.md

-# PyIQTree
+# piqtree2

-## Instructions to build and install the PyIQTree Python library
+## Instructions to build and install the piqtree2 Python library

 Assumes user is using the devcontainer in this directory.